syl20bnr/spacemacs/README.md

 under source control.
 See the documentation for a discussion on how to [manage your private configuration][manage_config].

-Any configuration layers you create must explicitly loaded in your `~/.spacemacs` file.
+Any configuration layers you create must be explicitly loaded in your `~/.spacemacs` file.

 ## Dotfile (.spacemacs)